 Our school core safeguarding principles are:

-o It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern
+- It is our whole school responsibility to safeguard and promote the welfare of children.

-o All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection
+- All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection.

-o All children have a right to be heard and to have their wishes and feelings taken into account o All staff understand safe professional practice and adhere to our code of conduct and other associated policies
+- All children have a right to be heard and to have their wishes and feelings taken into account.

-There are four main elements to our safeguarding policy:
+There are four main elements to our child protection policy

 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
 This includes:

-o Working Together to Safeguard Children 2015 (WTSC)
+- Working Together to Safeguard Children 2018 (WTSC)

-o Ofsted guidance ‘Inspecting safeguarding in early years, education and skills’ (2016)
+- Ofsted guidance ‘Inspecting safeguarding in early years, education and skills settings’ (2018)

-o Kent and Medway Safeguarding Children Procedures (Online,2016)
+- Kent and Medway Safeguarding Children Procedures (Online)